123jimin/voltedit/README.md

 	* Laser volume effects
 	* Laser slam sound effects
 * Editing lasers, perhaps with curves
+* Reading/Writing slam rotation and tilt effects
+	* Note: the current KSON spec is not concrete enough for implementing these.
+	* Implementing these would be delayed until a concrete spec is made.

 ### March: UX Improvement 1, Simple Playback
 * Ctrl+C/V